harvardinformatics/website/content/pages/about.md

         </div>
         <div class="team-blurb">
                 <p>
-                 Research Application Developer designing and building applications to support the Cores.
-He's been doing web design development since the days of the Standards Wars.
+                 Senior Web Developer designing and building applications to support the Cores.
+He's been doing web design and development since the days of the Standards Wars.
                 </p>
                 <p>
                 <a href="mailto:dcdantonio@fas.harvard.edu">dcdantonio at harvard</a>